 Read first chapter

-A single call from his Czech girlfriend catapults Trevor into a serious crisis.
+In this novel by Tyler Keevil, a single call from his Czech girlfriend catapults Trevor into a serious crisis.
 Desperate to get his mojo back, he blazes down Highway 99 in a rented Dodge Neon.

 But soon his journey to California is fraught with peril, and all he has for protection are a semi-automatic pistol, his trusty plastic visor and a flea-ridden cat.
 As the drugs and the heartbreak kick in, the question is no longer whether Trevor will get over his girlfriend’s infidelity, but whether he’ll get out alive.